openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/engagement/Engagement_Content.rst

 totals for students who clicked play for any course video and for students who submitted an answer for a problem.
 Each total is for activity completed within a one week period.
-To see the total count for each activity type for a given week, move your cursor over the chart to display a tip.
+To see the total count for each activity type for a given week, move your cursor over the chart to display a tooltip.

 Activity is included beginning with the week in which the first page visit took place.
 The first page visit is typically by a member of the course staff